Huygon764/Local-ecash-testing/README.md

 2. Configure test data:
    - Copy `data/seeds.template.json` to `data/seeds.json`
-   - Update the `testWallet` section with your development test credentials
-   - Update the `prodWallet` section with your production test credentials
+   - Update the wallet sections with your credentials:
+     - `SellerLocalWallet`: For the seller role in local tests
+     - `BuyerLocalWallet`: For the buyer role in local tests
+     - `ArbLocalWallet`: For the arbitrator role in local tests
+     - `prodWallet`: For production tests

 ## Running Tests